kaleid-liner/OSH-2019-Labs/lab3/docs/lab3.md

 ### Notice

 - While calling `read` on a nonblocking descriptor, only when you get a `-1` return value and `errno == EAGAIN || errno == EWOULDBLOCK` (no data left) or a `0` return value (EOF detected), it means that the reading is done.

+  You may get a `0` return value when:

+  - Client close the connection.
+At this case the client will send a EOF implicitly.
+  - Client shutdown the writing end of the connection.
+  - Client explicitly send a EOF to signal the server it has finished writing.

-- You can only use Edge Triggered mode in multi-thread environments.
+- You can only use Edge Triggered mode in multi-thread environments (**when you share an epoll instance among threads**) to prevent spurious wake-ups.

+  *Why I share an epoll instance among threads:* Because this is more performant.
+And `epoll_wait` is generally thread-safe.
+ET also overperfoms LT.

 - `epoll_data_t.data` is a union.
 Its `ptr` field is designed to store session state.
 You should malloc status when needed and assign it to the `ptr`, and free it after you have done responding to it.

 ## Features